Skip to main content

 3 mentions Positive Neutral Negative

-• “Skill tree has the same few things just repeated with higher percentage, achievements expect you to keep running this game 1000 hours when the game content is done at around 40h and gets laggy even with the performance mode.”
+• “Skill tree has the same few things just repeated with higher percentage, achievements expect you to keep running this game 1000 hours when the game content is done around 40 hours and it gets laggy even with the performance mode.”

 1 mentions Positive Neutral Negative